tamaraceranic/EEG-AdaBoost-for-Seizure-Detection-and-Forecasting-Using-20-Features/ReadMe.txt

 Last column: forecasting label

 6. Run Seizure Detection

+We use an AdaBoostM1 classifier with decision trees (max depth = 3) as weak learners and 300 boosting iterations.
 Model parameters are provided based on strong performance on the available dataset.
 Users may further tune hyperparameters for their own datasets if needed.

 Execute:
 main_seizure_detection